Skip to content

 --log-format FORMATtextLog output format: text or json

---sessions N1Reserve N persistent sessions.
+--sessions N0 (disabled)Enable up to N persistent sessions.
+With the flag omitted (or 0), /v1/sessions/* returns HTTP 503.
 Sessions are a hard memory allocation: the server commits N × --context × per-token-bytes of KV pool at startup.
 If that doesn’t fit the budget, per-seq context auto-clamps so all N sessions still fit.
-Capped at the tier limit (1 free, 64 Pro).
+Must be >= 1 when set; the free tier allows a single session.

 --helpShow all available options